joeauraa/secureitt/README.md

-# SecureIt-Py — Password Generator & Breach Checker
+# Secureitt — Password Generator & Breach Checker

 **SecureIt-Py** is a lightweight Python CLI tool that helps you:
 - Generate strong random passwords.